drBenway/pixi-vn-wiki/Tickers.md

 ## Run a succession of Tickers

 You can run a succession of Tickers.
-This means you can start a list of tokens, so that when one ends the next one starts.
+This means you can start a list of tokens, so that when one ends the next begins.

 For this you must use the `GameStepManager.addTickersSteps` function and pass the tag of the canvas element and an array of tickers.